Aaron98990/ways-of-the-game/misconduct.md

 - gesture the wearing of spectacles
 - invading a match official's personal space or blocking their path or unnessairily following a match official
-- unnecessarily touching a match official including to get their attention or demonstrate a foul or no foul [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=969)
+- unnecessarily touching a match official including to get their attention,  demonstrate a foul / no foul, or interfering with showing a card /  signaling [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=969) [2](https://youtu.be/tv9SZ3ptOUk?feature=shared&t=135)
 - surrounding/crowding a match official (don't bother explaining anything if there are more than two people from the same team) (Having play restart will have them usually go away.
 Suspend the match and have players go to their benches if surrounding/crowding does not immediately stop after warning.
 If players still keep on surrounding/crowding just abandon the match.)
 [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=1101)
 - imitating a match official, including their words, accents, gestures, and movements
 - a player being held back but continues disagreeing